Hologram (wrestler): All Elite Wrestling (2024–present)

 In February 2024, Aramís signed with All Elite Wrestling (AEW).
 In July 2024, All Elite Wrestling (AEW) aired vignettes of a new wrestler called Hologram, which is a gimmick created by AEW owner and head of creative Tony Khan.
 It was later reported that Aramís would be portraying the character.
-On the July 20 episode of AEW Collision, Hologram would make his in-ring debut, defeating Gringo Loco.
+Hologram made his in-ring debut on the July 20 episode of AEW Collision, defeating Gringo Loco.
 In October 2024, Hologram began a feud with La Faccíon Ingobernable or LFI (Rush, Dralístico, and The Beast Mortos).
-This led to a 2 out of 3 falls match between Hologram and Mortos at WrestleDream, where Hologram would be pinned for the first time in AEW but would go on to win the match 2-1.
+This led to a 2 out of 3 falls match between Hologram and Mortos at WrestleDream, where Hologram was pinned for the first time in AEW but went on to win the match 2-1.
 On the October 19 episode of Collision, Hologram was attacked backstage by LFI.
 This was done to write him off television after suffering an ankle injury.

 On the January 25, 2025 Homecoming edition of Collision, vignettes teasing a return started airing weekly.
 On the February 8, 2025 episode of Collision, Hologram returned from injury, aiding Komander from an attack by LFI.
-The team of Hologram and Komander would go by the name Los Titanes del Aire, which translates to "The Titans of the Air".
-However, the team would go on hiatus after Komander suffered a legitmate injury, leaving Hologram as a singles wrestler, joining the Conglomeration, and starting a storyline where he had a doppelganger, named El Clon.
-In September 2025, he also was removed from television after he suffered a knee injury.
+The team of Hologram and Komander went by the name Los Titanes del Aire, which translates to "The Titans of the Air".
+However, the team went on hiatus after Komander suffered a legitmate injury, leaving Hologram as a singles wrestler.
+In the summer, Hologam would join the Conglomeration and started a storyline, where he had a doppelganger, named El Clon.
+In September 2025, Hologram also was removed from television after he suffered a knee injury.